Delong-liu-bupt/Composed_Person_Retrieval/README.md

 * **2023.11.25:** ITCPR dataset publicly available for download.
 * **2025.05.20:** The previous training and testing code has been updated and is now located in the 'old_project' folder.
 The new code and data will be open-sourced soon.
 * **2025.05.26:** SynCPR dataset publicly available for download.
+* **2025.09.18:** Our paper *“Automatic Synthetic Data and Fine-grained Adaptive Feature Alignment for Composed Person Retrieval”* has been **accepted to NeurIPS 2025**! 🎉 The related training and testing code will be open-sourced within one week.
+* **2025.09.22:** All retrieval-related training and inference code has been **open-sourced**!.
 ---

 ## Introduction: Composed Person Retrieval (CPR)